Hackathon reporting surface

 How to read it

-Use it to separate legitimate scoring opportunities from blocked states.
+Use it to separate real scoring opportunities from blocked states.

-Whether the viewer had already submitted a score for the entry in focus.
+Whether the viewer had already submitted their locked score for the project in focus.

 Typical values or units